K-Veschgini/jsonjet/docs/jet/statements/subscribe.md

 # subscribe Statement

-The `subscribe` statement subscribes to a stream for real-time data.
+The `subscribe` statement creates a subscription to a data stream.

 ## Syntax